-If pain is interfering with your wellbeing on a day-to-day basis, you’ll most likely benefit from having a team of health professionals supporting you —and helping you to help yourself.
-At Frankston Pain Management, our pain experts can work together to provide you with the right combination of tailored exercise, psychological therapy, practical advice and medication to reduce your disability, enhance your mood, improve your fitness and start living better.
+If pain is interfering with your wellbeing on a day-to-day basis, you’ll most likely benefit from having a range of health professionals supporting you —and helping you to help yourself.
+At Frankston Pain Management, pain experts can work together to provide you with the right combination of tailored exercise, psychological therapy, practical advice and medication to reduce your disability, enhance your mood, improve your fitness and start living better.

 Before your first consultation